vtex/shoreline/packages/admin-ui-docs/docs/guidelines/responsive-design.md

 - Less performant to parse.
 - Library complexity overhead.

-To migrate to the aliases, you just need to place the styles in the right category.
+To migrate to the aliases, you need to place the styles in the correct category.

 ```js
 // with responsive values